 Shih Tzu and Chinese Imperial Grooming

-Contrary to popular belief Shih Tzu’s are not that hard to take care of in the grooming category.
-Well at least they don’t have to be.
-If you have the money to have them groomed at least once a month and keep their bodies on a very short cut, they are very simple to groom and take care of and do not take the daily brushing like so many people say they do.
+Contrary to popular belief Shih Tzu’s do not have to be hard to take care of in the grooming category.
+If you have the money to have them groomed at least once a month and keep their bodies oin a short cut, they are very simple to groom and take care of and do not take the daily brushing.
 I keep my dogs in what I call the Schnauzer or cocker spaniel cut.
-I shave their bodies to a ˝ to 3/4" cut and keep their heads a little longer and let their legs grow out.
+I shave their bodies very short and keep their heads a little longer and let their legs grow out.
 This way you get the best of both worlds, you get a lot of fluff from their heads and legs, but no matting in the armpits and body.
 Some people even shave the legs, but personally don’t like this look.
-Comb them a few times a week and bath them when they get dirty (usually every other week) and you will have a very easy to care for baby.
-However if you want that beautiful long flowing coat, you will have to comb them daily and sometimes more than once a day to keep them from matting.
+Comb them a couple of times a week and bath them when they get dirty (usually every other week or so) and you will have a very easy to care for baby.
+However if you want that beautiful long flowing coat, you will have to comb them daily to keep them from matting.
 Shih Tzu’s do not shed and are great for people with allergies as long as they are kept clean and combed regularly.
 Even though a Shih Tzu does not shed, they do loose hair like a human does, however some lose more than others (some do loose their undercoat more than others).
 They generally do not bother allergy sufferers, however if you do not keep your Shih Tzu clean you can still develop allergies as the allergens in the air will collect in their fur.
 You must keep them clean and you will have an allergy free pet :)

 Not every Shih Tzu’s eyes are created equal.
 Some Shih Tzu’s will require that their eyes be wiped daily with an anti-bacterial wipe because they tear a lot.
 Some Shih Tzu’s don’t tear much at all, however tearing is very common in a shih Tzu and generally is expected. two things that always need to be watched and cared for and that is wiping the eyes to prevent red yeast staining and watching the ears to make sure no red yeast ear infections are developing.
 Shih Tzu's have a lot of hair so I recommend regularly clipping the hair short under the ear and keep the hair in the ear cut short so it doesn't mat in the ear canal and cause any reason for a yeast over growth.